Surface code compilation via edge-disjoint paths: Conclusion

 Even with the capability to perform long-range operations it may still be helpful to localize the quantum information on some part of the architecture such as by permuting the data qubits.
 In particular, the size of the EDP set is bounded above by the minimum edge cut separating the terminals.
 Therefore, it may be beneficial to first redistribute quantum information where it is needed to ensure large EDP solutions exist.
 It is straightforward to construct a long-range move of a data qubit to an ancilla in depth 2 from a long-range \cnot{}, by performing the \cnot{} targeting a $\ket 0$ ancilla state and measuring the source in the $X$ basis up to Pauli corrections.
 It also is straightforward to adapt the EDP subroutine to perform sets of these long-range moves along operator paths, now ending at the ancilla, in depth 4.
 The depth to permute only a few qubits a long distance can be improved significantly by this technique.
 For example, a \sw{} of the two corners of an $L\times L$ grid architecture takes $\bigo{1}$ depth using long-range moves, as opposed to $\bigomega{L}$ depth using conventional \sw{}s.
 It remains an open question how to trade off permuting data qubits (using \sw{}s or long-range moves) and directly using long-range \cnot{}s.

 We have assumed that classical feedback is not present in the input circuit for clarity of presentation.
-The EDPC algorithm we have described could be readily extended to the setting of classical feedback in the input circuit to form a ``just-in-time'' surface code compilation algorithm.
+EDPC can readily be extended to the setting of classical feedback in the input circuit to form a ``just-in-time'' surface code compilation algorithm.
 To do so, a larger computation would be broken up into a sequence of circuit executions without classical feedback, where prior measurement results specify the next circuit to compile and execute.